CJ - Criminal Justice

 CJ 522.
 Domestic Violence (3).

-Cross-listed as WOMS 580J, SCWK 590.
+Cross-listed as WOMS 580J, SCWK 590 and CJ 381V.
 Deals with the roots of domestic violence embedded in family roles, legal systems, religious beliefs, and the psychology of women, children and men.
 Also covers the consequences and prevention of family abuse.
 Includes discussion of literature and films.
 Course includes diversity content.

 CJ 530.
 Private Security (3).